 And the ink stains that are dried upon some line

 That keeps you in the backroads

 That keeps you ever gentle on my mind

 I must say that even the expression “keeps you in the backroads by the rivers of my memory” is worth a Grammy all by itself.
 What a beautiful and touching metaphor.

 “Gentle On My Mind” isn’t just packed full of great lyrical devices like that, though.
 It tells a story too.
 Quite a sad story.
 The story of a man who can’t settle down and doesn’t know when to stop travelling.

 But once, a long time ago, he met the most special person he encountered in his entire life.
 And everywhere he goes he takes his memories of this special person with him.

 We never find out what happened there…why they didn’t lead a “happy ever after” life…why she’s just someone he can stash his sleeping bag with when he needs to.

 But Hartford gives us enough of the background to understand this wanderer’s story.

-It’s incredibly touching that, no matter the troubles our singer encounters on the road he carries his memories of that special person wherever he goes and whatever might be happening to him…
+It’s incredibly touching that, no matter the troubles our singer encounters on the road, he carries his memories of that special person wherever he goes and whatever might happen to him…

 I might run in silence